oybcst/project-template-r/README.md

-## How to use the template to make your own repo
+# Instructions

+## Create new repo from template
-Starting from the landing page of the repo, click the green button `Use this template` then choose `Create a new respository`.
+Starting from the landing page of this repo, click the green button `Use this template` then choose `Create a new respository`.

 Choose the Owner
 - If your project is NOAA RESTORE, please change `Owner` to `OyBcSt`.